dolittle/Documentation/Source/content/en/docs/concepts/overview.md

 repository: https://github.com/dolittle/Runtime
 ---

-Dolittle is a decentralized, distributed, event-driven microservice platform built to harness the power of events.
+Dolittle is an event-driven microservices platform built to harness the power of events.
 It's a reliable ecosystem for microservices to thrive so that you can build complex applications with small, focused microservices that are loosely coupled, event driven and highly maintainable.

 ## Components
 <!-- The Dolittle stack is composed of the SDKs, the Runtime, and the [Event Store]({{< ref "event_store" >}}). -->